 “Sensitive Data” means Personal Data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, or concerning health, sex life or sexual orientation, or genetic or biometric data when used for the purpose of uniquely identifying a natural person.

-4 – Collection of Personal Data for the Provision of Legal Services
+Collection of Personal Data for the Provision of Legal Services.

 SharpSpring provides a website where it describes its service.
 It also interacts with potential customers through its website or through industry events.
 It also provides services to paying customers who use the SharpSpring Service for their own marketing activities.
 These services are provided to natural persons and entities located throughout the world.

-In the regular course of providing its services, SharpSpring collects, analyzes and reviews Personal Data of Data Subjects in the EEA or Switzerland either as a data controller, for the purposes stated above, or as a processor, on behalf and at the request of its customers, as necessary to provide its Service.
+In the regular course of providing its services, SharpSpring collects, analyzes and reviews Personal Data of Data Subjects in the EEA, the United Kingdom, or Switzerland either as a data controller, for the purposes stated above, or as a processor, on behalf and at the request of its customers, as necessary to provide its Service.